reegis/deflex/docs/input_data.rst

 level 0: ``str``
     Region (e.g. DE01, DE02).
 level 1: ``str``
     Name, arbitrary.
+The combination of the region and the name has to exist as a time series in the `volatile series` table.

 **COLUMNS**

-capacity: ``float``
+capacity: ``float``, [MW]
-    The installed capacity of all power plants operating in the region, in MW.
+    The installed capacity of the plant.

 Volatile series